LinkedDataFragments/Server.js/README.md

 ## License
 The Linked Data Fragments server is written by [Ruben Verborgh](http://ruben.verborgh.org/).

+## License
+The Linked Data Fragments client is written by [Ruben Verborgh](http://ruben.verborgh.org/) and colleagues.

-This code is copyrighted by [iMinds – Ghent University](http://mmlab.be/) and released under the [MIT license](http://opensource.org/licenses/MIT).
+This code is copyrighted by [Ghent University – iMinds](http://datasciencelab.ugent.be/) and released under the [MIT license](http://opensource.org/licenses/MIT).